He, the Hummingbird

 Perhaps trying on a different perspective, like the language of animacy, and thinking of the dear hummingbird can create more closeness, freedom and joy.

 Feldenkrais what’s after flexible bodies, but flexible minds.
-And it’s interesting that when we do the latter, there are changes in our bodies.
+It’s interesting that when we allow a shift in perceptions of our mind, there are changes in our bodies.
 His work is a healing work that really is based in the greatest movement of all, love.

 How does using a new perspective like the language of animacy change how you think, feel, and move thought your life?
 I would love to hear from you!